Is Carrot Liquidity Safe?

 Top Risk Factors

-• Automated yield routing across multiple Solana lending platforms (Kamino, MarginFi, etc.) means depositors inherit the smart contract risks of every underlying protocol
+- •Automated yield routing across multiple Solana lending platforms (Kamino, MarginFi, Drift, etc.) means depositors inherit the smart contract risks of every underlying protocol — a risk that materialized when Drift was exploited for $285M

-• CRT yield-bearing token exchange rate depends on the aggregate performance of underlying lending strategies; a loss in any underlying protocol affects all CRT holders
+- •CRT yield-bearing token exchange rate depends on the aggregate performance of underlying lending strategies; the Drift exploit caused a ~90% TVL collapse from peak of ~$28M, directly impacting all CRT holders

 How Carrot Liquidity Compares to Peers

-See the full Yield sector leaderboard or the Carrot Liquidity vs Veda Protocol comparison.
+See the full Yield sector leaderboard or the Carrot Liquidity vs Astherus comparison.

 Common Questions about Carrot Liquidity

 Plain-English answers based on Carrot Liquidity's scores across Hindenrank's 8 risk dimensions.
-The highest-scoring (riskiest) dimension is Vitality Risk (7/10).
+The highest-scoring (riskiest) dimension is Track Record (15/15).

 Has Carrot Liquidity ever been hacked or exploited?